Bill Robinzine: NBA player profile

 Robinzine was known as a tough rebounder and one of the better defensive players in the league at the power forward position.
 He played for the Kings for five seasons often averaging double digits in scoring, and then was released to make room for Reggie King.
 After playing in a diminished role in Cleveland, Robinzine got a rejuvenated career with the Dallas Mavericks.
 In Dallas, Robinzine became one of the leading scorers along with Jim Spanarkel.
-He signed with the Utah Jazz for the 1981-82 season, where his role had diminished and he fell out of Utah's rotation.
-Jazz general manager Frank Layden had told Robinzine that if he were to offer him a contract it would be for less money, and Robinzine had already rejected small offers to player overseas.
+He signed with the Utah Jazz for the 1981–82 season, where his role had diminished and he fell out of Utah's rotation.
+Jazz general manager Frank Layden had told Robinzine that if he were to offer him a contract it would be for less money, and Robinzine had already rejected small offers to play overseas.

 Death

-In September 1982, Robinzine committed suicide in his car by carbon monoxide poisoning at a storage place in Kansas City, Missouri.
+In September 1982, Robinzine committed suicide in his car by carbon monoxide poisoning at a self-storage facility in Kansas City, Missouri.
 Robinzine, though on the outside seeming very optimistic, was not on any NBA team's roster at that time and had been distraught over not getting any new contract offers after what he felt was a year in Utah where his playing time had diminished.
 His wife, Claudia, had said that he "couldn't reconcile not being in the NBA anymore."
 He was also upset over financial problems that close friends as well as financial advisors had all told him were extremely manageable, despite what he had thought.